We live in a hurting world, and it can be easy to think that nothing we do could possibly make a positive difference in any meaningful way.

 - Praise someone’s good work in front of their employer or boss.

-- Tweet out positive reviews about businesses when you’ve had a good experience with their product or customer service.
+- Tweet out, or leave positive reviews about businesses when you’ve had a good experience with their product or customer service.

 - Try to support small, local businesses.

 - Pass on nice things you’ve heard said about friends or family members.